 - Conduct external inspection of the equipment.
 Check for leaks, corrosion, and any structural damage. - Conduct internal inspection of the equipment.
 Check for anything unusual such as structural or mechanical component damage. - Inspect piping and connections. - Thoroughly inspect the fan for any damage. - Verify proper fan tip clearance.
-Refer to Fan "Inspection & Maintenance" on page 10. - At seasonal start-up or after prolonged shutdown, check the motor insulation with an insulation tester prior to the motor start-up. - Check and adjust the belt tension. - Check that the float operated make-up valve is operating freely.
+Refer to Fan "Inspection & Maintenance" on page 10. - At seasonal start-up or after prolonged shutdown, check the motor insulation with an insulation tester prior to the motor start-up. - Check and adjust the belt tension or check gear drive oil levels. - Check that the float operated make-up valve is operating freely.